 Now that you know the life cycle of a flea, you can understand why some dogs get infested with fleas soon after moving into a new home or visiting a new place that has been free of pets for a few months.
 The pupae emerge as soon as they sense a host.
 One dog can suddenly have hundreds of fleas that seem to have come out of nowhere!
 Within a couple of days, the fleas are reproducing like crazy and the infestation can seem out of control.

 Beyond the obvious fact that a flea infestation is disgusting, fleas also pose health risks to you and your pets.

 - Anemia: If enough fleas infest the host, it is possible for the host animal to lose enough blood to become anemic.
 Small puppies and weak or sickly dogs are especially at risk.
-If not caught soon enough, a dog can easily die or suffer other medical complications as a result of anemia.
+If not caught soon enough, a dog can die or suffer medical complications as a result of anemia.

 - Tapeworm infection (Dipylidium caninum): This type of tapeworm can be contracted after accidental ingestion of an infected flea (during self-grooming, for example).
 Flea larvae often ingest the microscopic tapeworm eggs, causing adult fleas to be carriers.